Table of Contents

 Materials Matter

 The choice of tonewoods can significantly impact your guitar’s sound.
 Mahogany and Rosewood are popular for their warm, rich tones, while Spruce and Maple are known for their brightness and attack.
-Some high-end models even offer exotic woods like Koa or Zebrawood for unique tonal characteristics.
+Some high-end models offer exotic woods like Koa or Zebrawood for unique tonal characteristics.

 Consider the Budget